ashirokov/argpext/index.rst

 :class:`comm_cls` is renamed into :class:`Function` and
 class :class:`node_cls` is renamed into :class:`Node`.
-Class :class:`keyval` is renamed into :class:`Categorical`.
+Class :class:`keyval` is renamed into :class:`KeyWords`.
 Interface to those classes have also been changed.

 Version 1.1 is a bugfix version that addresses minor issues.